dmcg/daviddenton.github.io/_drafts/cat_skinning_in_kotlin.md

 val localDirs = LocalFileSystem(File(".")).directories()
 ```

 There are, however, downsides to this action.
 Firstly, introducing the `LocalFileSystem` class is a breaking/invasive change - our API users suddenly have to deal with the new class construction API.
-Additionally, that `LocalFileSystem` is even now visible muddies the waters in terms of type-inference means that Kotlin will automatically assign the most accurate type that it can to a reference of `LocalFileSystem` instance when we extract the object as a field, variable or parameter:
+Additionally, that `LocalFileSystem` is even now visible muddies the waters in terms of type-inference, and that Kotlin will automatically assign the most accurate type that it can to a reference of `LocalFileSystem` instance when we extract the object as a field, variable or parameter:

 ```kotlin
 val fs = LocalFileSystem(File(".")) // to the IDE, fs is a LocalFileSystem val localDirs = fs.directories()
 ```

-There are of course workarounds to these problems, but in 2021 they feel clunky.
+This isn't a problem when you are manually changing two references in other code, but it gets more tedious and error prone as the number of changes grows.
+There are of course workarounds to these problems, but they feel extremely clunky.
 For instance, we could privatise the constructor then create an `invoke()` method on the `LocalFileSystem` companion object that mimics the constructor interface and returns the `FileSystem` interface:

 ```kotlin
 class LocalFileSystem private constructor(private val dir: File) : FileSystem {